|

 If we combine this pattern in D minor with the same pattern in C major – everything shifted one key to the left – it makes a good classical rock riff.

-Don’t dive in at the deep end – simplify first!
+Don’t just dive in and flounder!
 Use all your musician’s tricks to stay in command of the material (rather than the other way round).

 Take time out to appreciate how much more ‘ownership’ this way of working gains you than ‘just practicing’.
 By methodically working your way through all these permutations, you edge closer and closer to the point where you can just play what you hear.